Freie Universität Berlin

 CRC 1171 "Affective Societies" - C03

-Kasmani Omar.
-2017 (forthcoming) ‘Pilgrimages of the Dream: On Wings of State in Sehwan Sharīf, Pakistan’, in Babak Rahimi and Peyman Eshagi (eds.)
-Muslim Pilgrimage in the Modern World, Chapel Hill: University of North Carolina Press.
+Kasmani, Omar.
+2019.
+“Pilgrimages of the Dream: On Wings of State in Sehwan Sharif, Pakistan.”
+In Babak Rahimi and Peyman Eshagi (eds.)
+Muslim Pilgrimage in the Modern World, pp. 134-148.
+Chapel Hill: University of North Carolina Press.

-Kasmani, O. 2015.
-'Women [Un-] Like Women: The Question of Spiritual Authority among Female Fakirs of Sehwan Sharīf', in Michel Boivin and Remy Delage (eds.)
+Kasmani, Omar.
+2015.
+“Women [un-] like Women: The Question of Spiritual Authority among Female Fakirs of Sehwan Sharif.”
+In Michel Boivin and Remy Delage (eds.)
 Shrines, Pilgrimages and Wanderers in Muslim South Asia, pp.47-62.
 Oxon: Routledge.

-Kasmani, O. 2012.
-‘Of Discontinuity and Difference: Gender and Embodiment among Fakirs of Sehwan Sarif’, Oriente Moderno, XCII, 2.
+Kasmani, Omar.
+2012.
+“Of Discontinuity and Difference: Gender and Embodiment among Fakirs of Sehwan Sarif.”
+Oriente Moderno, XCII, 2.